ibm-cloud-docs/Cloudant/api/authorization.md

-the `_design` role provides access that allows a user or [API key](#creating-api-keys) to create, read, modify, or delete design documents, but has the advantage of not requiring assignment of the more widely applicable `_reader` or `_writer` roles.
+the `_design` role provides access that allows a user or [API key](#creating-api-keys) to create, read, modify, or delete design documents.
+If you grant access this way, the advantage is that you are not required to assign the more widely applicable `_reader` or `_writer` roles.
 This distinction is useful because otherwise the authorized account would be able to read from or write to documents within the database, other than the design documents.

 The credentials that you use to log in to the dashboard automatically have the `_admin` role for all databases you create.
 Everyone and everything else,
-including users you share databases with, and API keys you create, must be given a role explicitly to do corresponding tasks.
+including users that you share databases with, and API keys you create, must be given a role explicitly to do corresponding tasks.